companieshouse/ansible-role-iscsi-devices/README.md

 ## iSCSI Devices

-iSCSI devices are configured using a combination of the `iscsi_devices` group (or host) variable and external configuration stored in Hashicorp Vault (internally known by the host fact named `iscsi_vault_config`).
+iSCSI devices are configured using a combination of the `iscsi_devices` group/host variable and external configuration stored in Hashicorp Vault (internally known by the host fact named `iscsi_vault_config`).

 ---